 Focus/Flex is a period that occurs four times during the week for Groups 2-5 and 3 times during the week for Core and Group 1 students.
 It is an unscheduled time in the day during which students are expected to spend their time intentionally and productively - this can take many forms, such as spending additional time on an area of interest, meeting with a teacher, practicing an instrument, or collaborating with peers on a project.
-Students who abuse their freedom may lose the privilege of unstructured time during Focus/Flex and ask to join a monitored study (e.g. behavior that prevents others from working studiously, using undesignated or restricted spaces on campus, leaving campus, etc.).
+Students may be asked to participate in a supervised study for one or more Focus/Flex periods as part of an academic support plan or disciplinary action.